Abnaxos/meldioc/docs/building-blocks.md

 ----------

 Almost all real-world applications need to be parametrised using configuration files.
-Compose directly supports this using [Typesafe Config](https://github.com/lightbend/config).
+Meld directly supports this using [Typesafe Config](https://github.com/lightbend/config).
 This is optional.
 If Typesafe Config is not on the classpath during compilation, there will be no support for it.
 You'll usually want it, tough – it's very small yet extremely